Miss Grand International 2022: Location and date

 At the Miss Grand International 2021 pageant, Matthew Deane, the host of the event announced that the 10th edition of the pageant would take place in Indonesia on 25 October 2022, with pre-pageant activities in Bali, and the coronation night in Jakarta.
 The event was supported by the Minister of Tourism and Creative Economy of Indonesia, Sandiaga Uno.

 After a venue selection survey conducted by the Dunia Mega Bintang Foundation, licensee of Miss Grand Indonesia in mid-May, the organization announced that the coronation night of Miss Grand International 2022 pageant will take place at Sentul International Convention Center.
-Furthermore, the SICC also served as the location for the national costume parade and the preliminary competition.
+Furthermore, the S.I.C.C. also served as the location for the national costume parade and the preliminary competition.
 The organization later disclosed that Le Méridien Jakarta and Seminyak Beach Resort & Spa will serve as accommodation for the delegates during the pageant activities in Jakarta and Bali, respectively.
 Gianyar's Bali Safari and Marine Park was also announced as the venue of the Balinese costume presentation.